 Real time status, data or historical events are displayed on the LCD.
 The UPS parameters, real time clock, inverter, and buzzer also can be set through this LCD.
-The LCD is back-lighted by LEDs to provide a sharp display.
-In order to lengthen the LED's life time, the LED are automatically shut off 3 minutes after no key is activated but will light up again when one of the up/down/enter keys is pushed.
+The LCD is backlighted by LEDs to provide a sharp display.
+In order to lengthen the LED's lifetime, the LED automatically shuts off 3 minutes after no key is activated but will light up again when one of the up/down/enter keys is pushed.